 The Department of Psychology at UC Berkeley is committed to the development of a diverse psychological science, reflecting the diversity of California’s population and that of the United States and a globalized world.
 Our field has long emphasized universal principles, too often based on narrowly defined samples, with far less attention paid to variation in participants and contexts that shape brain, mind, and behavior.
 Many groups and their experiences have been excluded from study, and diverse contexts that shape development have largely been ignored.
-Examples of understudied topics include cultural, ethnic, and class variation in neurodevelopmental processes, gender differences in drug metabolism, and resilience in populations facing risk.
+Examples of understudied topics include cultural, ethnic, and class variation in neurodevelopmental processes, sex differences in drug metabolism, and resilience in populations facing risk.

 Our commitment to a diverse psychological science is essential, as our nation and its institutions were built on genocide, slavery, and the exploitation of women, people of color, and others placed on the margins.
 Many in our society continue to face structural barriers and encounter racism, sexism, homophobia, xenophobia, and other forms of injustice.
 Our discipline has at times helped create and maintain such oppression.
-As examples, pathways into psychology careers have not always welcomed women, individuals of color, and the differently-abled.
+As examples, pathways into psychology careers have not always welcomed women, individuals of color, and disabled people.
 Infamously, psychological research was used to provide support for the Eugenicist tenet that there are hereditary differences in intelligence between racial groups.
 And yet psychology has much to contribute toward repairing these harms, illuminating opportunity gaps, identifying strengths, and constructing a more equitable society.